 Summary

-The following chapter shown ………………………… There are few main conclusions from the Exploratory Data Analysis.
-Firstly, there is a very low percentage of loyal customers (only 3.3% of customers placed the second order), meaning that the classification problem is highly imbalanced.
-This finding means that…………..
-Secondly, most of the variables are very skewed - order value, number of items bought (80% of orders have only one item) and review score (60% of the ratings are 5-star).
-The consequence of that will be …………………………….
-Thrid, Product category variable looks very promising as a predictor - with mean target variable at 3%, some of the products categories have as much as 11% of customers that bought for the second time.
-Also, the number of items in the order placed gives some differentiation in terms of value of the independent variable.
+This chapter showed description of the two data sources used in this study, as well as basic statistical analysis of the variables available in these sources.
+There are few main conclusions from the Exploratory Data Analysis.
+Firstly, there is a very low percentage of loyal customers - only 3.3% of customers placed the second order.
+This finding means that the classification problem is highly imbalanced, and appropriate Machine Learning techniques for handling this issue should be used.
+They are described in greater detail in the next chapter.
+Second, product category variable looks very promising as a predictor - with mean target variable at 3%, some of the products categories have as much as 11% of customers that bought for the second time.
+This also gives primary evidence to support the hypothesis, that the products bought by the customer influence his loyalty.
+The number of items in the placed order also gives some differentiation in terms of value of the independent variable.
+This finding means that including this variable in the machine learning model specification can potentially lead to better model performance.

 chapter III